4GeeksAcademy/machine-learning-content/06-12d-ml_algos/unsupervised-learning.md

 **Why would we want to use dimensionality reduction techniques to transform our data before training?**

-Dimensionality reduction call allow us to:
+Dimensionality reduction allows us to:

 - Remove collinearity from the feature space